-Starting at the Stratton Street entrance, follow the farm track up the valley past an old woolshed then up the Danzig Track to Old Coach Road.
+Starting at the Stratton Street entrance, follow the farm track up the valley past an old woolshed then up to Old Coach Road.
 Continue left around the head of the valley to Round Knob, Cannon's Head and then to Belmont Trig, or take a shorter route via Middle Ridge.
 From Belmont Trig, take the farm track back to Stratton Street, watching out for walkers, horse riders, or other mountain bikers.
 You will have great views of Porirua and the Hutt Valley from the ridge tops.

 From Stratton Street, this challenging route climbs up towards Belmont Trig before a steep and narrow descent into the Korokoro Valley.
 Follow the Korokoro Stream track down either to Cornish Street (to SH2) or go up to Oakleigh Street and back to Stratton Street via Dowse Drive.
 Watch out for walkers in the Korokoro Valley.